wmde/wikibase-release-pipeline/test_scripts/selenium/README.md

 source the `.env` file in the root directory

 Please see tests/selenium/README.md file in mediawiki repository.

-## Run specific tests

-To run only some tests, you first have to start Chromedriver in one terminal window:

-    chromedriver --url-base=wd/hub --port=4444

-Then, in another terminal window run this the current extension directory:

-    npm install
-    npm run selenium-test -- --spec specs/FILE-NAME.js

-You can also filter specific test(s) by name:

-    npm run selenium-test -- --spec specs/FILE-NAME.js --mochaOpts.grep TEST-NAME

-Make sure Chromedriver is running when executing the above command.

 ## Environment

 The behavior of the tests can be modified with several environment variables.